dmburd/QOSF_Mentorship_Program/cohort_5/README.md

+## Cohort 5
-Cohort 5 (which started in March 2022).
+Cohort 5 started in March 2022.